 Qualifications: Applicants currently completing their studies must receive their doctoral degree by June 2023.
 Applicants who are current degree holders must have received the degree within the past ten years.
 Applicants must have no more than five years of cumulative postdoctoral service, including postdoctoral service at other institutions.

-Applicants must: Identify UCLA based faculty and/or research resources associated with their proposed research
+Applicants must: Identify a UCLA based faculty member willing to mentor their research and/or identify research resources at UCLA associated with their proposed research

-Click Here to apply for a Postdoctoral Fellowship
+Click Here to apply for a PAI Postdoctoral Fellowship